Learning How to Use Legacy

 Help Index: To reach the Index click the Help Topics button at the top of the screen to open the Help Topics dialog box.
 Alternately click on Help on the menu bar and select Search for Help On from the pulldown menu.
 In the Help Topics / Index tab type the first few letters of the word you are looking for.
 This will jump you to the into the Index to the area you want .
 Next click the index entry you want and then click Display.
 Note, this index corresponds to the index in the printed User's Guide and does not contain every word listed in the Help file.

 If you don't find the find the topic you want, click on the Find tab in the Help Topics dialog box.
 Find enables you to search for any specific word or phrase in Help topics, instead of search for information only by index entry.
 Before you can use find, Windows must first create a list (or database), which contains every word from the Help file.
 Once the list is completed, type the word(s) you want, next select some matching words to narrow your search, and then click the index entry you want and then click Display.

 • Legacy Users Groups: This groups can vary from email or telephone contact lists to organizations that meet regularly to conduct workshops, provide informative speakers, discuss problems and share solutions.
 Each Legacy Users Group determines its particular structure, goals, and officers.
-Although Millennia Corporation does not sponsor or direct Legacy Users Groups, it does help interested persons make contact with groups or others who may want to form a group.
-Legacy Users Groups are run by volunteers and have no affiliation to Millennia Corporation and should not be confused with the mailing list described above.
+Although Legacy Family Tree does not sponsor or direct Legacy Users Groups, it does help interested persons make contact with groups or others who may want to form a group.
+Legacy Users Groups are run by volunteers and have no affiliation to Legacy Family Tree and should not be confused with the mailing list described above.
 Click Here for a list of groups.